- Search The Registry

 Cordy Tindell Vivian was born in Boonville, Missouri.
 As a small boy, he migrated with his mother to Macomb, Illinois, where he attended Lincoln Grade School and Edison Junior High School.
 Vivian graduated from Macomb High School in 1942 and attended Western Illinois University in Macomb, where he worked as the sports editor for the school newspaper.

-His first professional job was recreation director for the Carver Community Center in Peoria, Illinois.
-There, Vivian participated in his first sit-in demonstrations, which successfully integrated Barton's Cafeteria in 1947.
-Studying for the ministry at American Baptist College in Nashville, Tennessee in 1959, Vivian met James Lawson, who was teaching Mohandas Gandhi's nonviolent direct-action strategy to the Nashville Student Movement.
+His first professional job was as recreation director for the Carver Community Center in Peoria, Illinois.
+Vivian participated in his first sit-in demonstrations, successfully integrating Barton's Cafeteria in 1947.
+Studying for the ministry at American Baptist College in Nashville, Tennessee, in 1959, Vivian met James Lawson, who was teaching Mohandas Gandhi's nonviolent direct-action strategy to the Nashville Student Movement.
 Soon Lawson's students, including Diane Nash, Bernard Lafayette, James Bevel, John Lewis, and others from American Baptist, Fisk University, and Tennessee State University, organized a systematic nonviolent sit-in campaign.
 On April 19, 1960, 4,000 demonstrators marched on City Hall, where Vivian and Diane Nash challenged Nashville Mayor Ben West.
 As a result, Mayor West publicly agreed that racial discrimination was morally wrong.

 Many of the students who participated in the Nashville Student Movement soon took on major leadership roles in both the Student Nonviolent Coordinating Committee (SNCC) and the Southern Christian Leadership Conference (SCLC).
 In 1961, Vivian participated in Freedom Rides.
 He worked alongside Martin Luther King Jr. as the national director of affiliates for the SCLC.
 During the summer following the Selma Voting Rights Movement, Vivian conceived and directed an educational program, Vision, and put 702 Alabama students in college with scholarships (this program later became Upward Bound).
 His 1970 Black Power and the American Myth was the first book on the Civil Rights Movement by a member of Martin Luther King's staff.